arpitbbhayani/articles/blogs/rule-30.md

-A pseudorandom number generator produces numbers deterministically but they behave aperiodic (random) most of the times for most use-cases.
-The generator accepts a seed value (ideally a true random number) and starts producing the sequence as a function of this seed and/or previous number of the sequence.
+A pseudorandom number generator produces numbers deterministically but they behave aperiodic (random) most of the time for most use-cases.
+The generator accepts a seed value (ideally a true random number) and starts producing the sequence as a function of this seed and/or a previous number of the sequence.
 These are Pseudorandom because they are not truly random as they can be determined algorithmically if seed value is known.
-True random numbers are generated from blood volume pulse, atmospheric pressure, thermal noise, quantum phenomenon etc.
+True random numbers are generated from blood volume pulse, atmospheric pressure, thermal noise, quantum phenomenon, etc.

 There are lots of [techniques](https://en.wikipedia.org/wiki/List_of_random_number_generators#Pseudorandom_number_generators_(PRNGs)) to generate Pseudorandom numbers like: [Blum Blum Shub algorithm](https://en.wikipedia.org/wiki/Blum_Blum_Shub), [Middle-square method](https://en.wikipedia.org/wiki/Middle-square_method), [Lagged Fibonacci generator](https://en.wikipedia.org/wiki/Lagged_Fibonacci_generator), etc. Today we dive deep into [Rule 30](https://en.wikipedia.org/wiki/Rule_30) that uses Cellular Automata.
-This method passes many standard tests for randomness, and was used in [Mathematica](https://www.wolfram.com/mathematica/online/) for generating random integers.
+This method passes many standard tests for randomness and was used in [Mathematica](https://www.wolfram.com/mathematica/online/) for generating random integers.

 # Cellular Automaton
 Before we dive into Rule 30, we will spend some time understanding [Cellular Automaton](https://en.wikipedia.org/wiki/Cellular_automaton).
-A Cellular Automaton is a discrete model consisting a regular grid, of any dimension, and each cell of the grid has finite number of states and a neighborhood definition.
-There are rules that determines how these cells interact and transitions into next generation.
-The rules are mostly mathematical/programmable functions that depends on current state of the cell and its neighbourhood.
+A Cellular Automaton is a discrete model consisting of a regular grid, of any dimension, and each cell of the grid has a finite number of states and a neighborhood definition.
+There are rules that determine how these cells interact and transition into the next generation.
+The rules are mostly mathematical/programmable functions that depend on the current state of the cell and its neighborhood.

 ![Cellular Automata](https://user-images.githubusercontent.com/4745789/74338745-c610a900-4dc8-11ea-8060-d6999fd18cc8.png)

-In above Cellular Automaton we see each cell has 3 finite states `0` (red), `1` (black) and unoccupied `-1` (grey) and grid is a finite grid of size 9 x 9.
-The first generation of grid is populated at random and the rules of transitioning into next generation are
+In the above Cellular Automaton we see each cell has 3 finite states `0` (red), `1` (black) and unoccupied `-1` (grey) and grid is a finite grid of size 9 x 9.
+The first generation of the grid is populated at random and the rules of transitioning into next-generation are

  - `0` (red) transitions into `1` (black)
  - `1` (black) transitions into `0` (red)